longturn/freeciv21/docs/Modding/index.rst

 ========

 Tilesets are a collection of :literal:`spec` files that fully define the look and feel of the game map, units, buildings, etc. This is effectively the graphics layer of Freeciv21.
-A tileset a Modder can create a whole new custom graphics look and feel.
+A tileset Modder can create a whole new custom graphics look and feel.
 The file layout for a tileset can vary depending on how the author wants to break out the varying layers.
 It will always start with a top-level :literal:`.tilespec` file and with a directory of the same name will have :literal:`.png` graphics files and associated :literal:`.spec` files to